 IRs can also be used for reverb.
 Similar to the idea of capturing a sound of specific amp/mics/rooms, reverb impulses capture the ambiance of specific places be it a famous concert hall, the space under a bridge, or even a school hallway.

-While there are a ton of IR loaders out there, both paid and free, as with everything else, a good percentage of them are for Windows and/or Mac.1
+While there are a ton of IR loaders out there, both paid and free and, as with everything else, a good percentage of them are for Windows and/or Mac.1

-All is not lost and there are Linux options, and they’re damn good.
+Fret not as there are Linux options, and they’re damn good.

 Reaper supports IRs via its ReaVerb plugin and is pretty decent.
 I’ve been testing it out on a piece I’m working on and it seems to handle the job very well, as is pretty much expected from Reaper itself.